marshmallow-code/webargs/docs/upgrading.rst

     def load_data(request, schema):
         return request.data

-Data is not filtered before being passed to your schema, and it may be proxified
+Data Is Not Filtered Before Being Passed To Your Schema, And It May Be Proxified
 --------------------------------------------------------------------------------

-In webargs 5.x, the schema you gave was used to pull data out of the request object.
-That data was compiled into a dictionary which was then passed to your schema.
+In webargs 5.x, the deserialization schema was used to pull data out of the request object.
+That data was compiled into a dictionary which was then passed to the schema.

 One of the major changes in webargs 6.x allows the use of `unknown` parameter on schemas.
 This lets a schema decide what to do with fields not specified in the schema.
-In order to achieve this, webargs now passes the full data from the location you selected to your schema.
+In order to achieve this, webargs now passes the full data from the specified location to the schema.

 However, many types of request data are so-called "multidicts" -- dictionary-like types which can return one or multiple values as you prefer.
 To handle